-Plan Perio d (by Fisca l Year) ; 25/26 26/27 27/28 28/29 29/30 5-Year Plan Total Estimated Current Cost of Vehicles Demand Response/Cutaway Vehicles Gas - Vans \$87,500 Number of Buses (Gas Vans) 0 0 0 0 0 0 Gas - Cutaways \$161,300 Number of Buses (Gas Cutaways) 2 1 1 1 1 6 Electric - Vans \$125,000 Number of Buses (Electric Vans) 0 0 0 0 0 0 Electric - Cutaways \$345,000 Number of Buses (Electric Cutaways 0 0 0 0 0 0 • Total Number of Vehicles 2 1 1 1 1 6 Total Cost \$332,278 \$171,123 \$176,257 \$181,545 \$186,991 \$1,048,194 Note 1: Prices sourced from recent comparal ole purchases made by peer transit agencies.
-Note 2: All costs assume 3.0 percent annual inflation.
-Note 3: Starting January 1, 2026, 25% of new vehicle purchases in 2026 must be ZEBs, unless an exception is provided by CARB.
+Piuli Pelio a (by Fisca l Year) ^{3,4,5} 25/26 26/27 27/28 28/29 29/30 5-Year Plar Total Estimated Current Cost of f Vehicles Demand Response/Cutaway Vehicles Gas - Vans 1 \$87,500 Number of Buses (Gas Vans) 0 0 0 0 0 0 Gas - Cutaways 1 \$161,300 Number of Buses (Gas Cutaways) 2 1 1 1 1 6 Electric - Vans 1 \$125,000 Number of Buses (Electric Vans) 0 0 0 0 0 0 Electric - Cutaways 1 \$345,000 Number of Buses (Electric Cutaways 0 0 0 0 0 0 Total Number of Vehicles 2 1 1 1 1 6 Total Cost 2 \$332,278 \$171,123 \$176,257 \$181,545 \$186,991 \$1,048,19 Note 1: Prices sourced from rec ent comparal ple purchases made by peer transit agencies.
+Note 2: All costs assume 3.0 pe rcent annual inflation.

-hydrogen fuel will need to improve before the Sage Stage intercity buses can be ZEVs.
+Due to the remoteness of Modoc County and the long Sage Stage intercity route distances, conversion to a 100 percent ZEV fleet will be difficult in Modoc County.
+Battery technology and/or the availability of hydrogen fuel will need to improve before the Sage Stage intercity buses can be ZEVs.
 Therefore, the MTA has not begun planning for fleet conversion.
-The ICT rule allows for exceptions in the case of financial hardship or other circumstances such as when daily mileage or gradability needs cannot be met with existing technology.
+The ICT rule allows for exceptions in the case of financial hardship or other circumstances, such as when daily mileage or gradability needs cannot be met with existing technology.
 The MTA Zero Emission Bus Rollout Plan, currently in development, will guide the transition to ZEVs and identify an appropriate timeline for implementation.
 The completion of the Zero Emission Bus Rollout Plan may necessitate changes to the vehicle replacement schedule.

 Currently, Zero Emission Buses (ZEBs) are more expensive than gas or diesel vehicles.
 As MTA pursues the transition to ZEBs, it will need to secure additional match funding for capital grants.
 While ZEBs are currently more expensive, the ZEB market is constantly changing as new models are released and older models are improved, making it hard to predict future pricing.
-The per-vehicle costs identified in Table 20 are subject to change as new ZEB technologies become available, and costs stabilize.
+The per-vehicle costs identified in Table 20 are subject to change as new ZEB technologies become available and costs stabilize.